Stochastic heat differences between many-particle and density field descriptions: Many-polymer solution

-\black{ {\it --- Projection onto the hyperdimensional field ---} \\ Although we wish to develop eq.~(\ref{heat_heat_relation}) towards the polymer systems, relating rigorously eq.~(\ref{Projection_tag_monomer}) to eq.~(\ref{heat_heat_relation}) did not seem straightforward in our attempt.
+Although we wish to develop Eq.~(\ref{heat_heat_relation}) towards the polymer systems, relating rigorously Eq.~(\ref{Projection_tag_monomer}) to Eq.~(\ref{heat_heat_relation}) did not seem straightforward in our attempt.
 Instead, we here consider this issue with another projection defined in many-polymer system from the polymer configurations onto the field: